 Instead, photographers should content themselves with the other inhabitants and fabulous settings.

-Owing to the popularity of Corbett with Indian tourists and the foreigner’s tariff being unreasonably high, there’s more bang for your bucks in other parks.
+Owing to the popularity of Corbett with Indian tourists and the foreigner’s tariff being unreasonably high, there’s more bang for your buck in other parks.

-If birds are your priority, there are numerous lodges dotted around the buffer zone where walking is permitted.
+If birds and bird photography are your priority, there are numerous lodges dotted around the buffer zone where walking is permitted.

 The birdlife is prolific and birders will enjoy over 600 recorded species in and around the park. and numerous lodges are dotted around the buffer zone where walking is permitted.

-It may be wiser to spend the extra money on a comfortable place to stay outside the park and make day walks.
-Don’t forget that the buffer zone is full of the same wildlife anyway.
+It may be wiser to spend the extra money on a comfortable place to stay outside the park and take day walks.
+Don’t forget that the buffer zone is full of the same wildlife.

 Wildlife Photography in Southern India

-The landscape and culture of southern India is very different from that of the north.
+The landscape and culture of south India is very different from that of the north.
 It’s like visiting another country.

 When I meet people making their first visit to India I often suggest starting in the south.
-The people are friendly and well educated, women are more equal and the landscape is stunning.
-It’s a much mellower land than the north.
+The people are friendly and well-educated, women are more equal and the landscape is stunning.
+It’s a much more mellow land than the north.